 No real gear looks like this.
 It's barely a sprocket.
 Even the ancients made better gears for the Antikythera Mechanism.
 Yet, time and again, this is the "gear" you get when you ask an artist to draw a gear.
 I saw this in public art 30 years ago, and it bugged me then.
 There is no excuse for this kind of thing if in fact you are serious about your field of endeavor.
 If your field is the graphic arts, you should be serious enough about it to understand the things you purport to represent.
 It isn't enough to claim that this "gear" is simplified for graphic purposes.
 Simplification does not accomodate the changing of basic principles.
 As Einstein said, things should be as simple as possible, but not simpler.
 A "gear" which has been simplified beyond the point of functionality won't do.

-It's a 14-tooth (before cutting), 20 degree pressure angle involute spur gear.
+It's a 14-tooth (before cutting), 20 degree pressure angle involute spur sector.
 I generated it using Dr. Rainer Hessmer's online Involute Spur Gear Builder.
 A working gear could be manufactured from the DXF output of this source.
 I modified this DXF using LibreCAD (because it has real constraint-based drawing tools, whereas Inkscape does not) and converted it to SVG.
 The final tweaking was done with Inkscape (which handles filling and lettering better).
 The lettering is Linux Libertine, Bold.
 (All-lowercase sans serif logos have gone out of fashion so many times it's tiresome; if I had a decent digital lettering font of Caslon I'd have used it.)
 I doubt if you would wish to use this logo, but if you do, go ahead.
 It's public domain (there isn't enough originality in the implementation to claim copyright, in my opinion).

-My wife, Rollande Krandall, is a Steampunk jeweler ( Singing Lemur Jewelry, www.Lemur.com).
+My late wife, Rollande Krandall, was a Steampunk jeweler ( Singing Lemur Jewelry, www.Lemur.com).
 We have a lovely poster done for us by the talented artist Meredith Dillman.
 It features, of course, a gear-like object in the background.
 But note that Meredith has done a passable sprocket rather than a dysfunctional pseudo-gear.

 (This artwork is Copyright by Meredith Dillman and used here by permission of the copyright owner, Singing Lemur Jewelry LLC.
 If you want something like it, pay Meredith to draw it for you, just as we did.)